nicolaeandreivasile/IQC-QCircuits/README.md

 or from the official [github page](github.com/grey-area/qcircuits).

-To run the  provided examples for this simulator, Jupyter Notebook.
+To run the  provided examples for this simulator, Jupyter Notebook is required.
 For more details about how to install Jupyter packages, please go to the [official installation steps](https://jupyter.org/install).

 ## Brief description